-- Application for approval of the reserved matters shall be made to the Local Planning Authority before the expiration of three years from the date of this permission.
+- 1. Application for approval of the reserved matters shall be made to the Local Planning Authority before the expiration of three years from the date of this permission.
 Reason - To comply with the requirements of Section 92 of the Town and Country Planning Act 1990 as amended by the Planning and Compulsory Purchase Act 2004. - 2.
 No development shall be commenced until plans and particulars of "the reserved matters" referred to in the above conditions relating to the appearance, landscaping, layout and scale have been submitted to and approved, in writing, by the Local Planning Authority.
-The development shall be carried out in accordance with the approved details. - Reason The application as submitted does not provide sufficient particulars for consideration of these details. - 3.
-The development shall be begun before the expiration of two years from the date of approval of the last of the reserved matters to be approved.
-Reason To comply with the requirements of Section 92 of the Town and Country Planning Act 1990 as amended by the Planning and Compulsory Purchase Act 2004. - 4.
+The development shall be carried out in accordance with the approved details.
+Reason - The application as submitted does not provide sufficient particulars for

+Reason - The application as submitted does not provide sufficient particulars for consideration of these details.

+- The development shall be begun before the expiration of two years from the date of approval of the last of the reserved matters to be approved.
+Reason - To comply with the requirements of Section 92 of the Town and Country Planning Act 1990 as amended by the Planning and Compulsory Purchase Act 2004. - 4.
 The Reserved Matters shall provide for a maximum of 50 dwellings.
 REASON - The provision of a greater number of dwellings would reduce the space available for open space, sustainable drainage, ecological interests and result in a cramped form of development and in accordance with Policies SP5 and SP15.